 The following excerpt is from an op-ed written by Mark Alspaugh, the Arkansas State Director for the Convention of States Project.
-Click here to read the entirety of this fantastic article.

 Article V of the Constitution provides a state-led way for “we the people,” working through our state legislatures, to propose amendments to the Constitution that can stop its systematic dismantling.